Sal-Kal/karan-frontend/back-end/README.md

 # How to use:

-- ## Once the backend server is running, use the command the following to send notifications to the frontend.
+- ## Once the backend server is running, use the following command to send notifications to the frontend.

 ## `python notify.py`